worldbank/stata-linter/README.md

 ## **Authors**

-DIME Analytics Team, The World Bank
+This command is developed by DIME Analytics at DECIE, The World Bank's unit for Development Impact Evaluations.

 ## About DIME Analytics